carsonslater/sibs_summer2022/README.md

 # sibs_summer2022
-This is the repository for the 2022 Duke/NC State Summer Institute for Biostatistics Hackathon (Group F).
+This is the repository for the 2022 Duke/NC State Summer Institute for Biostatistics Hackathon (Group D).